danielefongo/microscope/readme.md

 The `size` is represented as a table containing `width` and `height` fields.

+### Override args

+The `args` is a table used to override the [default lens args](#default-args).
+Attempting to set arguments with types different from those of the defaults will trigger a critical microscope error.

 ### Bindings

 The `bindings` table is used to define shortcut bindings for microscope [actions](#action).